MrPal28/medical-ai-recommendation/README.md

 The Medical AI Recommendation System is designed to predict diseases based on user-input symptoms and recommend appropriate doctors based on the predicted diseases.
 This project utilizes machine learning and natural language processing techniques to provide an efficient solution for healthcare recommendations.

 ## Team Members
-- **Member 1**: Arinjoy Roy Choudhury
+- **Member 1 & 2**: Arinjoy Roy Choudhury & Arindam Pal
   *Role*: Develop the NLP model for predicting diseases.

-- **Member 2**: Arindam Pal
   *Role*: Develop the algorithm to suggest doctors according to the predicted disease.

 - **Member 3**: Aritra Naskar
-  *Role*: Collect data and clean it for model training.
+  *Role*: Collect data and clean it for model training & Assist All other members.

-- **Member 4**: Soumyadip Adak
+- **Member 4 & 5**: Soumyadip Adak & Srijan Roy
   *Role*: Develop the user interface for the application.

-- **Member 5**: Srijan Roy
   *Role*: Assist Member 4 and handle the frontend and backend integration tasks.

 ## Project Structure
-medical-ai-recommendation/ │ ├── recommendation/ │ ├── Model/ │ │ ├── Doctor_data_with_diseases.csv │ │ ├── Suggest_doctor_algo.py │ │ ├── integrate_algo_model.py │ │ ├── svc.pkl │ │ └── Training_in_notebook.ipynb │ └── Requirement.txt │ ├── UI/ │ ├── index.html │ ├── script.js │ └── style.css │ └── README.md
+doctor_recommendation_system/
+│
+├── model/
+│   ├── svc.pkl                     # Trained SVC model
+│
+├── templates/
+│   └── index.html                  # HTML template for user interface
+│
+├── data/
+│   └── Doctor_data_with_diseases.csv # Dataset containing doctor information
+│
+├── app.py                          # Main Flask application file
+│
+├── requirements.txt                # File containing project dependencies
+│
+└── README.md                       # (Optional) Documentation about the project

 ## Installation